 If you use QuickBooks Online, you should be familiar with creating Estimates.
 An estimate, or quote, is a proposed price for your products and services that you will give to a potential customer.

 In the last article of our onboarding series, we created a lead as well as related activities to keep track of our interactions with her.
-In this article, we will create a new estimate for her as well.
+In this article, we will create a new estimate.

 When viewing your lead, you will see the estimates associated with this customer in the Estimates tab.
 We will start from here.

 1 .
 Click Estimates in the App Panel, and then click ⊕ New Estimate.

 2. The next few fields for the Estimate are fields you may be familiar with if you use QuickBooks Online.
 The only required field here is the estimate date.